-The School District has no unused line of credit of outstanding notes from direct borrowings and direct placements related to governmental activities as of June 30, 2019.
-In the event the entity is unable to make principal and interest payments using proceeds of the Education Special purpose Local Options Sales Tax (ESPLOST), the debt will be satisfied from the general fund or from a direct annual ad valorem tax levied upon all taxable property within the School District.
+The School District has no unused line of credit of outstanding notes from direct borrowings or direct placements related to governmental activities as of June 30, 2020.
+In the event the entity is unable to make principal and interest payments using proceeds of the ESPLOST, the debt will be satisfied from the General Fund or from a direct annual ad valorem tax levied upon all taxable property within the School District.
 Additional security is provided by the State of Georgia Intercept Program which allows for state appropriations entitled to the School District to be transferred to the Debt Service Account Custodian for the payment of debt.